google/WebFundamentals/src/content/en/fundamentals/progressive-web-apps/app-shell.md

 UI and the core components necessary to get your app off the ground, but likely does not contain the data.

-Note: Our [First Progressive Web App](https://codelabs.developers.google.com/codelabs/your-first-pwapp/#0) codelab walks through building a Weather PWA that involves architecturing and implementing your first application shell.
+Note: Try the [First Progressive Web App](https://codelabs.developers.google.com/codelabs/your-first-pwapp/#0) codelab to learn how to architectect and implement your first application shell for a weather app.
+The [Instant Loading with the App Shell model](https://www.youtube.com/watch?v=QhUzmR8eZAo) video also walks through this pattern.

-### When should you use the app shell architecture?
+### When to use the app shell model

 Building a PWA does not mean starting from scratch.
 If you are building a modern single-page app, then you are probably using something similar to an app shell